gatesx/Acer-v3-371-547H-OC-EFI-i5-5200u/README.md

 Detailed methods can be found on my blog.There are no advertisements on blogs at present.<br>
 https://blog.gatesx.cn/oc-ps2.html
 ### Black screen after running the code
+You can go to https://blog.gatesx.cn/macos-hidpi.html to learn about Hidpi and inject EEID to start hidpi.

+### Enter the system prompts abnormal shutdown

 At this time, MacOS has actually started.
 You need to close<br>